xrdocs/multicast/_blogs/multicast-scaling.md

 In order to start talking about the scaling, we need to establish some basic knowledge regarding Multiprotocol Label Switching (MPLS).

 MPLS is a networking routing technology that offers the ability to forward traffic based on labels, hence the name, instead of network addresses.
-These labels are defining the final destination of the packet and makes it much easier and more scalable for the SPs to send those packets.
-The labels are stored in L2.
+These labels are defining the final destination of the packet and makes it much easier and more scalable for the Service Providers (SPs) to send those packets.
+The labels are stored in the Layer 2.

 MPLS is a transport protocol and provides the benefit of bridging different sites together (full mesh).
 Furthermore, offers the allocation of different labels such as ToS or DSCP to the external networks and enhances the ability to support QoS and traffic prioritization.

-_benefits:
-1. interface independence
-2. bridge different sites together, full mesh
-3. one to many
-4. QoS
-5. transport
-6. assign labels to packets such as TOS, DSCP and are translated into MPLS Labels by SP_

 ## Multicast Scaling - MPLS Transport

-In the following image we can see a simple design with all types of Nodes within a MPLS Transport network.
+In the following image we can see a simple design with all types of nodes within a MPLS Transport network.

-From MPLS Transport perspective we have 4 types of Nodes:
+From MPLS Transport perspective we have 4 types of nodes:
-1. Root Node: R1, it is the Source Node
+1. Root node: R1, it is the Source node.
-2. Transit/ Mid Node: R2, R3, pure Transit Nodes, no MVPN config.
+2. Transit/ Mid node: R2, R3, pure Transit nodes, no MVPN config.
-3. Bud Node: R5, R6, mix of Mid/ Transit/ Leaf, can be directly connected to the Receivers
+3. Bud node: R5, R6, mix of Mid/ Transit/ Leaf, can be directly connected to the Receivers.
-4. Leaf Node: R4, directly connected to the Receivers
+4. Leaf node: R4, directly connected to the Receivers

 ![multicast scaling 1.3.1.jpg]({{site.baseurl}}/images/multicast scaling 1.3.1.jpg)

 Previously we [discussed](https://xrdocs.io/multicast/blogs/multicast-distribution-trees-mdts/) about MVPN and at Cisco we have a huge variety of MVPN Profiles supported on our platforms.
-There is difference between each Profile when it comes to scaling, but in this blog we will mostly focus on Profile 14, because it is well known and massively deployed.
+There are differences between Profiles when it comes to scaling, but in this blog we will mostly focus on Profile 14, because it is well known and massively deployed.
 {: .notice--info}

-For all the above Nodes there are different scale numbers that are being allocated for Profile 14.
-Let us define what scale numbers we get on each Node.
+For all the above nodes there are different scale numbers that are being allocated for Profile 14.
+Let us define what scale numbers we get on each node.

-**1. Root Node:**
+**1. Root node:**
 The Ingress traffic comes from the customer network to the service provider network and we have 3 scale numbers:
 	1. The amount of (S, G).
     2. The amount of the Label Trees (MDTs).